 Handing in your citizenship documents:

 The comune officer will want to see your residency paperwork, and will also spend time looking over your various documents including birth, marriage, death, and naturalization records.
-By this time, I will have already sent your documents to the comune officer in charge well in advance and we should have been able to rectify any missing paperwork/discrepancies.
+If you are working with our firm, by this time I will have already sent your documents to the comune officer in charge well in advance and we should have been able to rectify any missing paperwork/discrepancies.

-Getting back to your documents: once everything is handed in, you will be issued a receipt.
+Getting back to your documents: once you hand everything in, you’ll get a receipt.